Prof. Dr. Manfred Hauswirth

 Prof. Dr. Ina Schieferdecker

 Prof. Dr. Ina Schieferdecker studied mathematical computer science at the Humboldt University Berlin and did her PhD at the Technische Universität Berlin in 1994.
 Since 1993 she has been working for the Fraunhofer Institute for Open Communication Systems FOKUS and has been holding a professorship since 2016 on "Quality Engineering of Open Distributed Systems" at the Technische Universität Berlin.
-At FOKUS she established the Competence Centers Testing, Interoperability and Performance (TIP), Modeling and Testing (MOTION) as well as the System Quality Center (SQC).
-Moreover Prof. Dr. Ina Schieferdecker is President of the Association for Software Quality and Further Education (ASQF) and a member of the National Academy of Science and Engineering (acatech), just to mention a few.
+Her research interests include urban data platforms, critical infrastructures, networking, conformance, interoperability, security and certification.